On Murray-von Neumann algebras -- I: Topological, Order-Theoretic and Analytical Aspects: Abstract

 \section{Abstract}

-For a countably decomposable finite von Neumann algebra $\mathscr{R}$, we show that any choice of a faithful normal tracial state engenders the same measure topology on $\mathscr{R}$ in the sense of Nelson (J.\ Func.\ Anal., 15 (1974), 103--116).
+For a countably decomposable finite von Neumann algebra $\mathscr{R}$, we show that any choice of a faithful normal tracial state on $\mathscr{R}$ engenders the same measure topology on $\mathscr{R}$ in the sense of Nelson (J.\ Func.\ Anal., 15 (1974), 103--116).
 Consequently it is justified to speak of `the' measure topology of $\mathscr{R}$.
-Having made this observation, we extend the notion of measure topology to general finite von Neumann algebras and denominate it the $\mathfrak{m}$-topology.
-We note that the procedure of $\mathfrak{m}$-completion of finite von Neumann algebras yields Murray-von Neumann algebras in a functorial manner and provides them with an intrinsic description as unital ordered complex topological $*$-algebras.
+Having made this observation, we extend the notion of measure topology to general finite von Neumann algebras and denominate it the $\mathfrak{m}$-topology.\ We note that the procedure of $\mathfrak{m}$-completion yields Murray-von Neumann algebras in a functorial manner and provides them with an intrinsic description as unital ordered complex topological $*$-algebras.
 This enables the study of abstract Murray-von Neumann algebras avoiding reference to a Hilbert space.
+Furthermore, it makes apparent the appropriate notion of Murray-von Neumann subalgebras, and the intrinsic nature of the spectrum and point spectrum of elements, independent of their ambient Murray-von Neumann algebra.
 In this context, we show the well-definedness of the Borel function calculus for normal elements and use it along with approximation techniques in the $\mathfrak{m}$-topology to transfer many standard operator inequalities involving bounded self-adjoint operators to the setting of (unbounded) self-adjoint operators in Murray-von Neumann algebras.
 On the algebraic side, Murray-von Neumann algebras have been described as the Ore localization of finite von Neumann algebras with respect to their corresponding multiplicative subset of non-zero-divisors.
 Our discussion reveals that, in addition, there are fundamental topological, order-theoretic and analytical facets to their description.

 {\bf Keywords:} Measure topology, Murray-von Neumann algebras, affiliated operators, Borel function calculus 0.01in {\bf MSC2010 subject classification:} 47L60, 46L51, 46L10